PalMuc/Aphrocallistes_vastus_genome/bacteria/README.md

 ~/prodigal-v2.6.3/prodigal -a Aphrocallistes_vastus_bacterial_Bin2.prot.fa -d Aphrocallistes_vastus_bacterial_Bin2.nucl.fa -f gff -o Aphrocallistes_vastus_bacterial_Bin2.gff -i Aphrocallistes_vastus_bacterial_Bin2.fasta
 ```

-The proteins were functionally annotated with the [blastKOALA](https://www.kegg.jp/blastkoala/) webserver.
-Pathway maps can be reconstructed with the [KEGG Mapper tool](https://www.kegg.jp/kegg/mapper/reconstruct.html) by uploading either of the `.user_ko_definition.txt` files.

 Using [*E. coli* atpA](https://www.uniprot.org/uniprotkb/P0ABB0/entry) as the query, we identified the putative homologs of `atpA` and `atpB` in the two bacteria.
 These were then used to search against the `nr` database on [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to identify the closest relatives for assignment of the most precise names.

 ```